JayThibs/hyperdrive-vs-automl-plus-deployment/README.md

 We will be working with the [Pump it Up Dataset](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/).
 We've modified the dataset so that it works better in Azure (we concatenated `y_test` to `X_test`).

 After we've trained the models, we will deploy the model that performs the best on `recall_score_micro`.

+Note: A Colab version of the project (minus the deployment) can be found [here](https://github.com/JayThibs/hyperdrive-vs-automl-plus-deployment/blob/main/Tanzania_Competition_Colab_Version.ipynb).
+The Colab version was created for data exploration and testing before working in AzureML Studio.

 ## Project Set Up and Installation